This post was most recently updated on November 29th, 2023

 There are many benefits of VPF.

-Excellent Tax saver via EEE category
+1. Excellent Tax Saver via the EEE category

-The VPF falls under the EEE category ( EEE – exempt on contribution; exempt from the principal; exempt on interest) making it an excellent tax saving option.
+The VPF falls under the EEE category ( EEE – exempt on contribution; exempt from the principal; exempt on interest) making it an excellent tax-saving option.

-Safe Investment Option
+2. Safe Investment Option

 The scheme is managed by EPFO under the Govt of India undertaking with a fixed interest rate.
-Hence, it is considered as a risk-free investment.
+Hence, it is considered a risk-free investment.

-Easy to Apply
+3. Easy to Apply

-Salaried employees can use their EPF account for contribution as part of their VPF investment.
+Salaried employees can use their EPF account for contributions as part of their VPF investment.
 They can just simply contact their salary department to mention the amount they want to contribute toward the VPF.

-High returns than PPF
+4. High Returns than PPF

-Currently, the interest for EPF / VPF is accrued at 8.65% per annum under this scheme.
-Contributions up to 1.5 lakhs PA and interest accrued is exempt from tax under Section 80C, resulting in higher returns from a long-term perspective.
-VPF offers higher returns than PPF as it is part of EPF.
+Currently, the interest for EPF / VPF is accrued at 8.10% per annum under this scheme.
+Contributions up to 1.5 lakhs PA and interest accrued are exempt from tax under Section 80C, resulting in higher returns from a long-term perspective.

-In case of resignation or termination from service:- When the employee either resigns or gets terminated from service then the final maturity amount is paid to him/her.
+In case of resignation or termination from service: When the employee either resigns or gets terminated from service then the final maturity amount is paid to him/her.

 - Payments of medical bills for the individual and his kin